 Cellular Therapy for Black Lung Disease

 Black lung disease is considered an interstitial lung disease.
-It is treatable by stem cell therapy at the Lung Institute.
+It is treatable with stem cell therapy at the Lung Institute.
 Stem cells are the building blocks of life; they are essential to every living organism.
 They are able to self-renew and replicate—with the ability to differentiate into any type of tissue in the body.
 Adult stem cells from one organ are able to create tissue for another organ; this is called plasticity.
 This is key to their function in regenerative medicine.

 Stem cells can be extracted from a patient’s own blood or bone marrow and used to promote healing.
-Results can include an increase in quality of life, less dependency on supplemental oxygen and even the return of some lung function.
+Results may include an increase in quality of life, less dependency on supplemental oxygen and even the return of some lung function.